- Project ID VUTURA

 Robor Electronics will gain experience in practical development and application of the U-Space network and related communication technologies.
 Getting in contact with global rule-makers, and other related companies to broaden our field of applications and products.
 Robor Electronics is developing drone applications for first responders.
 This includes the fire-brigade who wants to use drones for the detection of gaseous emissions.
 They have developed a 4D navigation system and are working with LoRa technology. www.robor.nl

-This U-space project has received funding from the SESAR Joint Undertaking under the European Union's Connection Europe Facility (CEF) programme under grant agreement SJU/LC/345-CTR
+This project has received funding from the SESAR Joint Undertaking under the European Union's Horizon 2020 research and innovation programme under grant agreement No SJU/LC/345-CTR